saidunazar/saidunazar.github.io/README.md

 #### CGI | Consultant

 _Leading and overseeing UI development for AWS payments pod.
 Analysis, design and development of current and new react components.
 Working alongside DevOps engineers to setup CI/CD pipeline.
-Code reviews and mentoring junior developers to the team._
+Code reviews and mentoring of junior developers for the team._

 #### Allianz | Senior Software Engineer